Knowledge base

 5. Once on the Mail Service to which the address belongs, click on the email address in question:

-6. Once on the email address in question, click on the Devices tab, then on Add a device:
+6. Once on the email address in question, click on the Devices tab and then on Add a device:

-7. At this stage, you may need to re-enter the login password (the one from point B above):
+7. At this stage, it may be necessary to re-enter the login password (the one at point B above):

-8. Then choose not to specify a particular user.
+8. Then choose to not specify a particular user ("Without user").

-9. Enter a name that allows you to identify the reason for creating this device (here, the user needs a password to be able to send emails from a site, and they add the current date as useful information):
+9. Enter a descriptive name that allows you to identify the reason why you created this device (here the user needs a password to be able to send emails from a site, and adds as useful information today's date):

-10. There you go: the future password is displayed, you can change the characters if necessary (be careful, it will not be possible to display it again later).
+10. There you go: the new password is displayed, you can change the characters (16 minimum) if necessary (be careful, it will not be possible to display it again later).

 11. Save it at the bottom of the page to use it as you wish:

 You clicked the “Finish” button (above “P”) without noting the password?
-No problem, modify or regenerate a new one!
+No problem, modify or generate a new one!

-1. Click on the action menu located to the right of the newly created device and click on Change Password:
+1. Click on the action menu located to the right of the device just created and click on Modify the password:

-2. Click on the button all the way to the right of the field to generate a new random password and/or enter the secure characters you wish to use for the new password, then click on the button to save the change:
+2. Click on the button on the far right of the field to generate a new random password and/or enter the secure characters you wish to use (16 minimum) for the new password, then click on the button to save the modification:

-3. The new password that replaces the old one is now permanently displayed.
-You can enter it on your device(s) in place of the previous one (note that it will not be possible to display it again afterward).
+3. There you go, the password that replaces the old one is displayed permanently, you can enter it on your device(s) in place of the previous one (be careful, it will not be possible to display it again later).

 Do you need a password for a secondary and temporary user?
 No problem, generate a second one!

-1. Click on the button to Add a new additional device:
+1. Click on the button to Add an additional new device:

-2. Then choose to not specify a particular user, and enter a name that allows you to identify the reason for creating this device (here the user needs a password for an intern for a week):
+2. Then choose to not specify a particular user, and enter a name that allows you to identify the reason why you created this device (here the user needs a password for a one-week intern):

-3. The password is now displayed.
-You can use it for your intended purpose (note that it will not be possible to display it again afterward, however, as before, it will obviously be possible to modify it or regenerate a new one):
+3. There you go, the password is displayed, you can use it for the purpose of your choice (be careful, it will not be possible to display it again later, however as before, it will of course be possible to modify it or generate a new one):

 Has this FAQ been helpful?